rocky-linux/documentation/docs/guides/network/basic_network_configuration.md

     ### IP Address

     In the previous `/etc/sysconfig/network-scripts/ifcfg-enp1s0` listing, we see that the value of the `BOOTPROTO` parameter or key is set to `none`.
-The configred system is set to a static IP address scheme.
+The configured system is set to a static IP address scheme.

     If instead you want to configure the system to use a dynamic IP address scheme, you will have to change the value of the `BOOTPROTO` parameter from `none` to `dhcp` and also remove the `IPADDR`, `PREFIX` and `GATEWAY` lines.
-This is necessary because all that information will be automaically obtained from any available DHCP server.
+This is necessary because all that information will be automatically obtained from any available DHCP server.

     To configure a static IP address attribution, set the following: